Nosferatu (video game): Plot

 The game follows the story of a young man named Kyle who has his girlfriend Erin sequestered with the vampire Nosferatu (in the opening cutscene of the Japanese version, he is also referred to as Count Dracula); he has the objective of obtaining their blood.
 Kyle then goes up to the castle where Nosferatu lurks with the intent to rescue Erin, but getting there, he discovers that the huge place is full of traps and violent creatures.
 The game starts with Kyle being trapped in the dungeon of the castle, and the player must escape from there and walk through the castle until they reach the tower where Erin and Nosferatu are.

 Gameplay

 The game is played like Prince of Persia, however the player fights with his bare fists.
 Despite that, they can use many unique moves and special combos with attacking.
-He fights various monsters such as Frankenstein's monsters, zombies, gargoyles and ghosts.
-The bosses are the Werewolf and Beast Men, amongst others.
+He fights various monsters such as Frankenstein's monsters, zombies, gargoyles, ghosts, and robots.
+There are 7 bosses in the game they are the Werewolf, 2 Apemen, Ghoul, A Mud Elemental, Rock Golem and Count Dracula Himself as the final boss.
 There are three types of crystals used in the game in addition to an hourglass.
 Finding an hourglass extends the in-game time.
 Each crystal has its own abilities: red crystals give players a power-up at every three crystals, green crystals recover the health of the player while the blue crystal extends the player's health bar.
+The ending to the game will change if the player has died at least eight times by the time they complete the game.